microsoft/ReactorPlanning/docs/delivering-your-session.md

 - Roll with the punches; mistakes happen
   - Demos may fail
   - You may forget something or where you are
+  - Not everyone will resonate with this particularly stream, that's OK!
 - Bring the energy
   - Speaking into the void is a little weird
   - You provide ALL of the energy